tinythings/sysinspect/docs/global_config.rst

     Accepted values:

-    - ``follow`` — execution stays coupled to master visibility.
-Loss of the master may pause or stop normal work while the Minion focuses on reconnection.
-This matches the pre-existing reconnect-driven behaviour and is the **default**.

     - ``independent`` — the Minion keeps running local work even when the master is gone.
 Result traffic (events, model results and acknowledgements) is journaled to disk and flushed later when the link returns.
 Transport recovery happens in the background without destroying the local execution runtime.
+This is the **default**.

+    - ``follow`` — execution stays coupled to master visibility.
+Loss of the master may pause or stop normal work while the Minion focuses on reconnection.
+Intended for tightly controlled environments that require backwards-compatible behaviour.

     Summary of the two modes: